frederic-perez/AmE-dictionary/data/dictionary.md

 __let down__ _phr v_ :two: To disappoint someone by failing to do what they expect you to do.
 __let on__ _phr v_
 __let your hair down__
-__letdown__ _n_ :two: Something that makes you feel disappointed because it is not as good as you expected it to be. _Dinner was a letdown._ _It is a bit of a letdown._
+__letdown__ _n_ :three: Something that makes you feel disappointed because it is not as good as you expected it to be. _Dinner was a letdown._ _It is a bit of a letdown._
 __lethargic__ _adj_ :two::hammer: _Lethargic voice._
 __lethologica__ _n_ The temporary inability to remember a word, name, or intended action.
 __letter jacket__ _n_ A jacket traditionally worn by high school and college students in the United States to represent school and team pride as well as to display personal awards earned in athletics, academics or activities.